rkgupta29/assignment-story-creation-app/README.md

-## Assignment for story creation app
+## Assignment for story creation app for the app